- This event has passed.

 Why Reading Round?

 The broad aim of a Reading Round group is to familiarise its members with some excellent and inspiring writing and – for those who are already keen readers – to introduce them to a wider range of literature than they might have discovered alone.
 Alongside this aim, it is hoped that attendance at a Reading Round group will help develop members’ critical thinking skills.
 As the weeks go by, group members may well find their reading habits changing: they will almost certainly find themselves noticing more; appreciating why the text has been written as it has; perhaps also becoming aware of how the writer of the text is manipulating their readers.
 The goal is not to agree or to arrive at a definitive reading of the text under discussion; it is to gain a deeper understanding.
 For many participants, the group may also provide a valuable opportunity to meet with other readers in a friendly, stimulating and relaxed environment.
 To get a full sense of what it is like to be a Reading Round member, watch the video on the Royal Literary Fund website: https://www.rlf.org.uk/education/reading-round/

 How do I join?

 Reading Round is free to join and is for anyone who lives within a comfortable travelling distance of Coleraine Library and who is aged 16+.
 We are looking for participants from a broad range of backgrounds.
 We do ask that you can commit to the 30 weeks of weekly meetings.
 There is a limited number of places, after which names will be added to a waiting list.
-To book your place, please email Bernie McGill at firstname.lastname@example.org and tell us where you heard about Reading Round and why it appeals to you.
+To book your place, please email Bernie McGill at email@example.com and tell us where you heard about Reading Round and why it appeals to you.